Michigan Mini Tort FAQs

 Lansing, MI 48909-7720

-A. Unfortunately, if you were involved in a motorcycle accident, you must pay for the damage to the motorcycle.
-That’s because a motorcycle is not considered a “motor vehicle” under Michigan’s no-fault insurance law.
-Therefore, it does not qualify for a mini tort claim.
+Unfortunately, if you were involved in a motorcycle accident, you must pay for the damage to the motorcycle.
+That’s because a motorcycle is not considered a “motor vehicle” under Michigan’s No-Fault insurance law.
+Therefore, it does not qualify for a claim.

-A. To obtain your mini tort coverage, you can write a letter to the insurance company of the person who caused the accident, and request the money.
-Include the police report proving the person who caused the accident was at-fault; a declaration sheet from your own insurance company showing your coverage; and an estimate of vehicle repairs and/or photos including the license plate.
-For more information, read the sample mini tort letters below or call one of our Michigan mini tort lawyers at .
+To obtain the money for your Michigan mini tort claim, you can write a letter to the insurance company of the person who caused the accident, and request the money.
+Include the following in your letter: (1) The police report proving the person who caused the accident was at-fault; (2) The declaration sheet from your own insurance company showing your coverage; and (3) An estimate of vehicle repairs and/or photos including the license plate.
+For more information, read the sample letters below or call one of our Michigan mini tort lawyers at (800) 777-0028.